 Prices will vary depending on the number of people going & the time of year you are looking to visit.
 This is for demonstration purposes only.

 Free Half Board

-Disneyland Paris regularly offers free half board meal plans when booking a holiday package direct on the Disneyland Paris website.
+Disneyland Paris regularly offers free half board meal plans when booking a holiday package directly on the Disneyland Paris website.
 In fact, it was on this very package that Helen and I booked for our first ‘adult’ trip to Disneyland Paris, staying at Hotel Cheyenne.